ForModLabUHel/forClimate/README_callprebas.md

 # Embedded R interface between Motti and dGrowthPrebas

 ## callprebas
-The link function between *MottiWB* and *dGrowthPrebas* implemented in C/Embedded R:
+The link function between *MottiWB* and *dGrowthPrebas* implemented with C/Embedded R:

 ```C
 ///\brief Call dGrowthPrebas and return coeffients for Height, Diameter and Volume growths